 Job Outlook and Salary Information

-Jobs for protective service officers, such as police officers and detectives, including patrol and fish and game wardens, are estimated to grow 4% from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS reports that correctional officer jobs are expected to grow 4%, security guard jobs are expected to grow 5%, and jobs for private detectives and investigators are expected to grow 5% during that same decade.
+Jobs for protective service officers, such as police officers and detectives, including patrol and fish and game wardens, are estimated to grow 5% from 2018-2028, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS reports that correctional officer jobs are expected to decline by 7%, security guard jobs are expected to grow 4%, and jobs for private detectives and investigators are expected to grow 8% during that same decade.

 Continuing Education Information